urpedersen/URPTools/make_lattice/readme.md

 ## Build
 This program uses the [boost c++ library](http://www.boost.org).
-Get it on Debian with:
+Get it on Debian or Ubuntu with:
 ```
-apt-get install libboost-all-dev
+sudo apt-get install libboost-all-dev
 ```

 Type